ethereum-optimism/community-hub/src/docs/useful-tools/explorers.md

 #### Dune (in case you need fields missing from the CSV)

+[Dune.xyz](https://dune.xyz) is an analytics platform for blockchain information.
-If the Etherscan CSV file does not contain the information you need, you can use [dune.xyz](https://dune.xyz):
+If the Etherscan CSV file does not contain the information you need, you can use Dune's stored history:

 1. Log on to a Dune Analytics account (their free tier is sufficient).